beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 ```
 The global index of each thread is declared as seen in the previous examples, and global memory is loaded into the shared memory.

-The threads get synchronized using the __syncthreads(); call.
-This is a barrier synchronization so that we ensure that our result is correct and we don't have any "stray" threads after we have finished this computation.
+The threads get synchronized using the `__syncthreads()` call.
+This is a **barrier synchronization** method, so that we ensure that our result is correct and we don't have any "stray" threads after we have finished this computation, and our computations are correct.

 Please note that generally, synchronization does impede performance, as it takes time for all the threads to get synchronized.
 Therefore, use it when needed.